rc4771/web-checkers/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: s1-d-labrats
 * Team members
+  * Mike White
-  * MEMBER1
+  * David Allen
-  * MEMBER2
+  * Will Peterson
-  * MEMBER3
+  * Sokol Nguyen
-  * MEMBER4
+  * Rafeed Choudhury

 ## Executive Summary

 This is a summary of the project.

 ### Purpose

-> _Provide a very brief statement about the project and the most
-> important user group and user goals._
+The purpose is to allow Checkers players to play a game of Checkers online.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._